-In-home caregivers: These caregivers are considered “non-skilled”, meaning they cannot provide medical care, but are available to help older adults with activities of daily living, that includes everything from personal care like toileting to bathing to grocery shopping and house cleaning.
+In-home caregivers: These caregivers are considered “non-skilled”, meaning they cannot provide medical care but are available to help older adults with activities of daily living, which includes everything from personal care like toileting to bathing to grocery shopping and house cleaning.

 For those that need an alternative to full-time in-home care, Adult Daycare Programs can be a great solution.
-Programs can give supervised support to an older adult including those with dementia or who otherwise need additional care and attention.
+Programs can give supervised support to older adults including those with dementia or who otherwise need additional care and attention.